Skip to content

 Dictionaries are beginner-friendly, but here are a few tips to help you get started:

-Values can be numbers, strings, lists, or even other dictionaries.
+• Values can be anything: Numbers, strings, lists, or even other dictionaries.

 Practice and Next Steps